 This is where you choose if you want the app to move on to the next episode and play it automatically or stop the stream at the end of the currently playing episode.

 This was one of the major pain points for many users in the old iTunes.

 Either it didn’t function properly or people had a hard time figuring out how to set it up on their MacBook.

-Continuous playback feature was much easier to set up in iOS 12 in the Podcasts settings as opposed to the the old iTunes on macOS Mojave.
+Continuous playback feature was much easier to set up in iOS 12 in the Podcast settings as opposed to the old iTunes on macOS Mojave.